iasebsil83/C_Bipipes/README.txt

 This program is a simple utility library that will allow you to manipulate pipes on linux in a 2-way version.

-Demonstration program is made in prog.c.
+Demonstration program is made in src/prog.c.

-More information about this library are available in bipipes.c.
+More information about this library are available in lib/bipipes.c.